Naresh-coder57/atos-exercise/README.md

 and SBT.

-Compile the application by running "sbt clean" and "sbt run".
+Compile the application by running "sbt clean" and "sbt compile".
 Run the test cases using "sbt test" in the terminal.